openmc-dev/openmc/docs/source/methods/cmfd.rst

 The parameter :math:`\widetilde{D}_{l,m,n}^{u,g}` represents the linear coupling term between current and flux.
-These current relationships can be sustituted into eq. :eq:`eq_neut_bal` to produce a linear system of multigroup diffusion equations for each spatial cell and energy group.
+These current relationships can be substituted into eq. :eq:`eq_neut_bal` to produce a linear system of multigroup diffusion equations for each spatial cell and energy group.
 However, a solution to these equations is not consistent with a higher order transport solution unless equivalence factors are present.
-This is because both the diffusion approximation, governed by Fick's Law, and spatial trunction error will produce differences.
+This is because both the diffusion approximation, governed by Fick's Law, and spatial truncation error will produce differences.
 Therefore, a nonlinear parameter, :math:`\widehat{D}_{l,m,n}^{u,g}`, is added to eqs. :eq:`eq_cell_cell` and :eq:`eq_cell_bound`.
 These equations are, respectively,